 Tourists and Visitors Driving in Spain with a US License

 American tourists can stay in Spain for up to 3 months without a visa.
 During this time, many want to travel around Spain and often the best way of doing so is driving.
 Yes, train travel is great, but a car is the only way to appreciate the full beauty of the country and embark on the ultimate Spain road trip.

 In order to drive a car around Spain, it is recommended to obtain an International Driving Permit (IDP).
 This must be carried around in addition to your valid US license.
-You can obtain this permit at your local AAA branch for a cost of $20 and it has a validity of 12 months.
+You can obtain an international driving permit at your local AAA branch for a cost of around $20 and it has a validity of 12 months.

 Many car rental companies do not require an IDP, only your US driver’s license along with your passport.
 However, if you get pulled over by Spanish police, they will ask for an International Driver’s License and you will probably incur a fine if you don’t have one.

 For renting a car in Spain, keep in mind that you must be at least 21 years old to rent a car (for some providers it's 23), and there are normally restrictions or extra fees for drivers under 24-25 years of age.
 Make sure to brush up on Spanish road rules while you’re at it.

 Long-Term Residents Driving in Spain with a US License

 For Europeans, they have 2 years to use their national license before switching to a Spanish one.
 Unfortunately for Americans, we are not as lucky.